 Is the answer as simple as meditation for addiction recovery?

-Substance abuse and addiction disorders are complex diseases that require a detailed and varied treatment plan, as well as deep lifelong commitment to sobriety.
+Substance abuse and addiction disorders are complex diseases that require a detailed and varied treatment plan, as well as a deep lifelong commitment to sobriety.
 One of the most important steps in addiction treatment and recovery is to determine the root cause of the problem.

 Many times, emotional issues, such as fear, depression, or anxiety trigger substance abuse problems, so addressing the issue and finding healthy ways to cope are critical steps for success.